The Legal Research and Writing Program

-Beyond the classroom, the LRW program also works with local lawyers and judges to host student outreach events on time management, citation, professionalism, and wellness to complement the LRW curriculum and serve students.
-The LRW Student Outreach Program has been awarded the 2020 Group Professionalism Award by The Florida Bar.
-The LRW Student Outreach Committee is a special volunteer working group of LRW Faculty designed to target first-year law students by reinforcing legal research and writing skills with a concentration on professionalism.
-Since 2013, the program has provided an opportunity for NSU Law Students to focus on writing and wellness, citation, oral advocacy, interviewing, time management, ethics and legal networking with local lawyers and judges.
-Each year, the program offers highly interactive workshops.
-It also allows upper-level students opportunities for “near peer” mentoring with the 1Ls.
-The LRW Student Outreach Committee is comprised of LRW Faculty committed to the discipline of LRW and student-centered instruction.
-At the NSU College of Law, the Legal Research and Writing Program embraces new developments in legal education and active teaching methods to prepare students for the practice of law.
+Beyond the classroom, the LRW program collaborates with local lawyers and judges to host student events that complement the LRW curriculum through its LRW Student Outreach Program.
+Staffed by a group of LRW faculty who volunteer their time, the LRW Student Outreach Committee produces quality programs that reinforce legal research and writing skills with a concentration on professionalism.
+Since 2013, the program has provided an opportunity for NSU Law 1L students to focus on such things as writing and wellness, citation, oral advocacy, interviewing, time management, and ethics.
+Each year, the program offers highly interactive workshops that also allow for “near peer” mentoring opportunities for upper-level students.
+The LRW Student Outreach Program has been recognized both nationally and in Florida with the 2020 Group Professionalism Award from The Florida Bar and the 2021 E. Smythe Gambrell Professionalism Award from the American Bar Association.
+At the NSU College of Law, the Legal Research and Writing Program continues to embrace new developments in legal education and active teaching methods to prepare students for the practice of law.

 The Legal Research and Writing Program Faculty